Mad-Mods-Phoenix-Point/AssortedAdjustments/Source/AssortedAdjustments/README.md

 * Disable the "Nothing found" event.
 * Disable the annoying "Right Click Move" in tactical missions.
 God.
 * Disable the rock tiles in bases.
-* Keep the game paused when ordering vehicles to travel and when a squad is rested (Thx Sheepy).
+* Keep the game paused when ordering vehicles to travel
+* Pause the game when a squad is rested (Thx Sheepy).
 * Pause the game when new recruits have arrived at phoenix bases.
 * Allow full mutations AND full augmentations for the soldiers along with UI fixes for the related screens.
 * Recruits at phoenix bases now come with armor and equipment by default.